-The PA program incorporates cutting-edge technology throughout the

-  curriculum including the Anatomage table, SynDaver, i-Human patients and

-  Mursion virtual patients.
-Every student receives an iPad or Surface Pro

-  loaded with all textbooks, medical references and other helpful apps.

-  The entire facility is equipped with powerful Wi-Fi to keep students
+The PA program incorporates cutting-edge technology throughout the curriculum including the Anatomage table, SynDaver and i-Human patients.
+Every student receives an iPad loaded with all textbooks, medical references and other helpful apps.
+The entire facility is equipped with powerful Wi-Fi to keep students connected.

-  connected.

 Human Anatomy, Physiology and Cadaveric Dissection

 state-of-the-art Anatomage table and SynDaver synthetic cadaver to provide foundational

 knowledge in human anatomy and physiology that is correlated to radiology.
 The Anatomage table allows students to virtually

 dissect through multiple layers of the human body, both as a cadaver and in

 an 80-hour, hands-on human cadaver dissection experience housed at the FIVE Bioskills Lab, located just 10 minutes from campus.

 skills and procedure lab

 - Two emergency/intensive care simulation labs

 - 12 health assessment medical rooms